Tiziukas/Cyclus-OffDuty/README.md

 # Cyclus-OffDuty
-Cyclus-OffDuty remade to be with logs.
+Cyclus-OffDuty remade to be with logs to discord.